TheNovel/nginx-php-fpm/README.md

 **s4d** is for easy deployment of **Symphony 4** using **Docker**.

 > **Attention!** s4d was not created for development.
-You should use built-in PHP web server on your local mashine.
+You should use built-in PHP web server on your local machine.

 > **Attention!** s4d does not include database server.
 You have to deploy it additionally.